kenji-vn/swift-cloud/Readme.md

         - For demo purpose, connection string and password are hardcoded here, the user has read-only permission.
     - `data-scripts`
         - Just for reference purpose, no need for running this project on local
-    - `test/services`
+    - **Unit tests**
-        - Unit tests for this project
+        - In `test`
-        - For testing taylor-query-service.ts, this project uses "mongodb-memory-server"
+        - For testing `taylor-query-service.ts`, this project uses `mongodb-memory-server`, the first run it might take some time to download the binary.

 ### Local setup